hexagontk/hexagon/hexagon_starters/hexagon-service/readme.md

   - Remove the `main` method.
   - Delete the `mainClassName` and `applicationDefaultJvmArgs ` properties from `build.gradle`.

-* HTML templates: if you don't use templates you can remove the `pebble` and `kotlinx.html.jvm` dependencies from `build.gradle`.
+* HTML templates: if you don't use templates you can remove the `pebble` dependency from `build.gradle`.

 ## Gradle wrapper setup

-You can change Gradle version in `gradle/wrapper.properties`.
+You can change Gradle version in `gradle/wrapper/gradle-wrapper.properties`.